 I don’t like flying and would go so far as to say I have a touch of flying anxiety.
 I don’t like flying.
 At all.
 There is nothing about the experience I find enjoyable, even with the tinges of anticipation I have.
 Kind of ironic as I love traveling so much and I’m sure people who know me would be surprised to know.

-Everything about the process is excruciating, from standing in the long line waiting to board, waiting for that guy with the oversized bag trying desperately to stuff it into the overhead, waiting again for the woman who needs “just one thing” from her overhead bag, even though we waited in line for 15 minutes.
+For me, everything about the process is excruciating, from standing in the long line waiting to board, waiting for that guy with the oversized bag trying desperately to stuff it into the overhead, and waiting again for the woman who needs “just one thing” from her overhead bag, even though we waited in line for 15 minutes.

 Not my idea of fun at all.

 I’m already a little nervous about flying, to begin with.
-Add to it my impatience to get to my destination and the crowd of people I have to do it with, and flying is an anxiety-provoking thing.
+Add to it my impatience to get to my destination, and the crowd of people I have to do it with, and flying is an anxiety-provoking experience.

 The Crux of My Flying Anxiety